Acceptable loan purpose

 Trust (individual or company)

-Note: when lending to a company or trust customer, all ‘new to bank customer’ business must be for a minimum aggregate customer exposure (inclusive of the directors/trustees) of $2m (TBE).
+Note: Until further notice, when lending to a company or trust customer, all ‘new to bank customer’ business must be for a minimum aggregate customer exposure (inclusive of the directors/trustees) of $2m (TBE).
 For additional guidance, please refer to the table below:

 Existing exposure | Accepted Y/N |